epics-base/exampleJava/src/helloWorld/HELLOWORLD_README.txt

 FILES THAT COMPRISE THE HELLOWORLD EXAMPLE
 ------------------------------------------
-HelloServiceFactory.java          Java source code of the server side of the example HelloClient.java                  Java source code of the client side of the example helloClientRunner                 A unix (bash) executable script to run the client side helloServerRunner                 A unix (bash) executable script to run the server side helloService.xml                  The EPICS V4 record database which personifies
+HelloService.java                 Java source code of the server side of the example HelloClient.java                  Java source code of the client side of the example helloClientRunner                 A unix (bash) executable script to run the client side helloServerRunner                 A unix (bash) executable script to run the server side helloWorld_setup.bash             A unix (bash) source script which initializes the
-                                  the hello service.
-helloWorld_setup.bash             A unix (bash) source script which initializes the
                                   runtime environment (as written, for both client and server).